-Last summer we told you about the R22 phase out and with summer approaching, Service Experts Heating & Air Conditioning wanted to remind you of your options.
+We told you last summer about the R22 phase out and with summer approaching, Service Experts Heating & Air Conditioning wanted to remind you of your options.

-If you have an air conditioning system installed prior to 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and pleasant.
-The United States EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed before 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
+The United States EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 Launching in 2010, the making and importing of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.

 R22 refrigerant is no longer produced in North America.

 You can purchase recycled R22 now for existing air conditioning systems that use this specific refrigerant.

 The cost of R22 is rising because of the dropping supply, and will not be available for use at all by 2020.